 For use on your smartphone, you’ll need to install the Avenza App.

 Sample Map – Shown below is a section of Finger Lakes Trail map M1 which shows the trail as it passes through Allegany State Park.
-Purchase the full map by clicking on map image below and selecting map M1.
+Purchase the full map by clicking on map image below.

 In addition to the state campground site accessible via the blue-blazed trail leading to Red House Lake, there are three main lean-tos in Allegany State Park, including the Willis Creek Lean-to, Stonybrook Lean-to, and the Beck Hollow Lean-to.